enesgrahovac/chat-with-youtube/readme.md

 - 4 December 2024: To make a simple chat show up on the right side of the youtube watch screen.
 - 5 December 2024: Fix styling on chat.
 And allow messaging and dummy responses.
 Maybe AI responses if time permits.
 - 6 December 2024: When user sends a message, get an AI response and show it in the chat.
+- 7 December 2024: Make the chat respond based on the video transcript.